-With Peerform, you can borrow up to $25,000 per loan and your all loans have a three-year (36 months) loan term.
+With Peerform, you can borrow from $4,000 up to $25,000 per loan.

 Avant caters to borrowers with a credit score between 600 and 700.
 Interest rates start at 9.95% APR for a 24-month loan.
 All loans have a fixed interest rate.